-Has practiced professional counseling outside the boundaries of 1 (12)2 demonstrated competence or the limitations of education, training, or 3 supervised experience.
-4 Has exercised undue influence in such a manner as to exploit the client, (13)5 patient, student, supervisee, or trainee for the financial or other personal advantage or gratification of the licensed professional counselor associate, 6 7 licensed professional counselor, or a third party.
-8 Has harassed or abused, sexually or otherwise, a client, patient, student, (14)9 supervisee, or trainee.
-10 Has failed to cooperate with or to respond promptly, completely, and (15) 11 honestly to the Board, to credentials committees, or to ethics committees of 12 professional associations, hospitals, or other health care organizations or 13 educational institutions, when those organizations or entities have 14 jurisdiction.
-15 (16) Has refused to appear before the Board after having been ordered to do so in 16 writing by the chair.
-17 Has a finding listed on the Division of Health Service Regulation of the (17)18 Department of Health and Human Services Health Care Personnel Registry.
-19 The Board may, in lieu of denial, suspension, or revocation, take any of the (b) 20 following disciplinary actions: 21 (1) Issue a formal reprimand or formally censure the applicant or licensee.
-22 (2) Place the applicant or licensee on probation with the appropriate conditions 23 on the continued practice of professional counseling deemed advisable by 24 the Board.
-25 (3) Require examination, remediation, or rehabilitation for the applicant or 26 licensee, including care, counseling, or treatment by a professional or 27 professionals designated or approved by the Board, the expense to be borne 28 by the applicant or licensee.
-29 Require supervision of the professional counseling services provided by the (4) 30 applicant or licensee by a licensee designated or approved by the Board, the 31 expense to be borne by the applicant or licensee.
-32 Limit or circumscribe the practice of professional counseling provided by (5) 33 the applicant or licensee with respect to the extent, nature, or location of the 34 professional counseling services provided, as deemed advisable by the 35 36 Discipline and impose any appropriate combination of the types of (6) 37 disciplinary action listed in this section.
-38
+- narcotics, alcohol, chemicals, or any other substance affecting mental or physical functioning, or as a result of any mental or physical condition. - (12) Has practiced professional counseling outside the boundaries of demonstrated competence or the limitations of education, training, or supervised experience. - (13) Has exercised undue influence in such a manner as to exploit the client, patient, student, supervisee, or trainee for the financial or other personal advantage or gratification of the licensed professional counselor associate, licensed professional counselor, or a third party. - (14) Has harassed or abused, sexually or otherwise, a client, patient, student, supervisee, or trainee. - (15) Has failed to cooperate with or to respond promptly, completely, and honestly to the Board, to credentials committees, or to ethics committees of professional associations, hospitals, or other health care organizations or educational institutions, when those organizations or entities have jurisdiction. - (16) Has refused to appear before the Board after having been ordered to do so in writing by the chair. - (17) Has a finding listed on the Division of Health Service Regulation of the Department of Health and Human Services Health Care Personnel Registry. - (b) The Board may, in lieu of denial, suspension, or revocation, take any of the following disciplinary actions: - (1) Issue a formal reprimand or formally censure the applicant or licensee. - (2) Place the applicant or licensee on probation with the appropriate conditions on the continued practice of professional counseling deemed advisable by the Board. - (3) Require examination, remediation, or rehabilitation for the applicant or licensee, including care, counseling, or treatment by a professional or professionals designated or approved by the Board, the expense to be borne by the applicant or licensee. - (4) Require supervision of the professional counseling services provided by the applicant or licensee by a licensee designated or approved by the Board, the expense to be borne by the applicant or licensee. - (5) Limit or circumscribe the practice of professional counseling provided by the applicant or licensee with respect to the extent, nature, or location of the professional counseling services provided, as deemed advisable by the Board. - (6) Discipline and impose any appropriate combination of the types of disciplinary action listed in this section.